shirakawa gifu rural japan village

 7. Naoshima Island

-There’s no place on the planet like Naoshima.
-Once a tiny fishing island, Naoshima has been shaped into a creative art space for world-renowned artists, iconic sculptures and though-provoking architecture.
+There’s no place quite like Naoshima.
+Once a small fishing island, it has become a creative hub with world-renowned artists, iconic sculptures, and thought-provoking architecture.

 Whether you visit on a day trip from Honshu or stay overnight at the Benesse House art gallery, this open-air island museum may be well off the beaten path in Japan, but it's a must-visit for art-lovers.